A RIVETING AND RARE ASIAN AMERICAN SOCIAL JUSTICE STORY

 ABOUT THE FILM

-A brutal case of bloodshed, a mother’s gut-wrenching loss, and a community’s outrage, Justice for Vincent (JFV) is a disturbing and moving modern story about race told from a rarely seen Asian American perspective.
-Written and produced by Lawrence Chau and directed by Andy Palmer, the award-winning and Oscar-qualifying short film is inspired by the historic Vincent Chin case that sparked the first nationwide Pan-Asian civil rights movement in America.
+A brutal case of bloodshed, a mother’s gut-wrenching loss, and a community’s outrage, Justice for Vincent (JFV) is a disturbing and moving modern story about hate told from a rarely seen Asian American perspective.
+Written and produced by Lawrence Chau and directed by Andy Palmer, the award-winning and Oscar-qualifying short film is inspired by the historic Vincent Chin case that sparked the largest nationwide Pan-Asian civil rights movement in America.

-Allegedly mistaken for being Japanese, Chin, a Chinese American citizen, was bludgeoned to death with a baseball bat days before his wedding by two Caucasian autoworkers during the so-called “Japanese Auto Invasion” in Detroit 1982 — a crime that saw the murderers walk away with a mere $3000 fine and three-year probation.
+Allegedly mistaken for being Japanese, Chin, a Chinese American citizen, was bludgeoned to death with a baseball bat days before his wedding by two Caucasian autoworkers during the so-called “Japanese Auto Invasion” in Detroit 1982 — a crime that saw the killers walk away with a mere $3000 fine and three-year probation.

-Archival images from the real-life Chin case featured in the film are graciously provided by activists Helen Zia, Stewart Kwoh, and award-winning photojournalist and a photo laureate Corky Lee.
+Archival images from the real-life Chin case featured in the film are graciously provided by activists Helen Zia, Stewart Kwoh, and award-winning photojournalist and photo laureate Corky Lee.

-Duration: 17 min
+Duration: 17 min 22 sec

 This film has not been rated, but contains violence and coarse language not suitable for children.